 Dujie Tahat is a Filipino-Jordanian immigrant living in Washington state.
-His poems have been published or are forthcoming in Sugar House Review, The Southeast Review, Shenandoah, Hampden-Sydney Poetry Review, The American Journal of Poetry, and elsewhere.
+His poems have been published or are forthcoming in Sugar House Review, Nashville Review, The Southeast Review, Shenandoah, Hampden-Sydney Poetry Review, The American Journal of Poetry, and elsewhere.
 His reviews and essays on poetry and politics can be found in Seattle Review of Books and Civic Skunk Works.
 Dujie has earned fellowships from the Richard Hugo House and Jack Straw Writing Program.
 He serves as a poetry editor for Moss and Homology Lit and interviews poets for The Adroit Journal.
 He got his start as a Seattle Poetry Slam Finalist, a collegiate grand slam champion, and Seattle Youth Speaks Grand Slam Champion, representing Seattle at HBO’s Brave New Voices.

 Photographer: Sonja Lyon